- Sphere Engine overview

 How do I execute a program consisting of multiple files?

-Yes - using integration through RESTful API it is possible to run multi-file projects.
+For the Compilers and the Problems modules using integration through RESTful API it is possible to run multi-file projects.

 Is it possible to provide support for a new programming language or an additional library in Sphere Engine?